Artbsc1992/Jerry-s-Quick-Mart/README.md

 I have created a plain CLI app so Jerry's employees can interact with the inventory previously loaded with the inventory.txt file.

-One of the first things that de app will ask is wheter the customer status is member or not, giving a quick solution for the first problematic.
+One of the first things that de app will ask is whether the customer status is a member or not, giving a quick solution for the first problem.

 After that the employee can choose between 6 options that are: